Tony Danza: Teaching

 During the 2009–2010 school year Danza filmed A&E reality show Teach: Tony Danza, in which he co-instructed a 10th grade English class at Northeast High School in Philadelphia.
 It premiered on October 1, 2010.
 The book I'd Like to Apologize to Every Teacher I Ever Had: My Year as a Rookie Teacher at Northeast High (ISBN 9780307887863), which was released in 2012, was based on his year of teaching.

+Community Service

+Danza created an organization called The Stars of Tomorrow Project.
+The organization introduces young adults to the borough of Manhattan in New York and a possible career in the arts.